ArrayHQ/medium/readme.txt

 1. The theme home page filled with demo content.

 == Change Log ==
+= 2.2.0 - 8/17/16 =
+* Added fix for tablets.
+The tablet/mobile view now starts at 1024px instead of 768px.

 = 2.1.9 - 3/1/16 =
 * Added fix for search widget in left sidebar.